-Current capital programme (appendices x to x)
+Current capital programme (Appendices 3 to 8)

-4.4 A copy of the current capital programme is attached at Appendices 3 to 8, together with a schedule of the latest resource availability for, and financing, of the programme.
+- 4.4 A copy of the current capital programme is attached at Appendices 3 to 8, together with a schedule of the latest resource availability for, and financing of, the programme. - 4.5 The actual financing of each financial year's capital programme is determined in the year in question as part of the preparation of the Council's statutory accounts preparation.